What is Freight Factoring? The Ultimate Guide

 How Does Freight Factoring Work?

 The incentive for the freight company or owner-operator is immediate payment instead of long waits.
 For the freight factoring company, the incentive is the percentage they charge or “leave out” of the invoice when purchasing from the driver, which translates to profit when they later collect from the customer.
-And finally, the customer’s incentive is that they get to deal with a company that has the financial collateral to wait for a payout rather than a small freight company that’s literally dying to get paid.
+And finally, the customer’s incentive is that they get to deal with a company that has the financial collateral to wait for a payout rather than a small freight company that’s dying to get paid.

 What Does a Freight Factoring Company Do?